 - Corporate Affiliates.
 We may share information including your personally identifiable information with wholly or majority owned affiliates or other affiliated organizations, such as AARP Foundation, AARP’s charitable affiliate, so they can provide you with information about services and programs that might interest you.

 - Approved Vendors.
-We may share your information including your personally identifiable information with companies we hire to provide certain administrative services such as sending mailings, improving advertising services, providing member benefits and managing databases or other technology.
+We may share your information including your personally identifiable information with companies we hire to provide certain a services such as sending mailings, improving advertising services, providing member benefits and managing databases or other technology.